Flood Mitigation Funding Programs

 For more information, email the EMBC Disaster Mitigation Team at email@example.com

-Managed by the Union of BC Municipalities (UBCM), with $33.5 million funded by the Province of British Columbia, this suite of funding programs is intended to enhance the resiliency of local governments and their residents in responding to emergencies.
-The next intake for Flood Risk Assessment, Flood Mapping, and Flood Mitigation projects is set to close on February 22, 2019, and the next deadline for Structural Flood Mitigation projects is October 25, 2019.
+Managed by the Union of BC Municipalities (UBCM), with $69.5 million funded by the Province of British Columbia, this suite of funding programs is intended to enhance the resiliency of local governments, First Nations, and communities in responding to emergencies.
+The next intake for Structural Flood Mitigation projects is October 25, 2019, and the next deadline for Flood Risk Assessment, Flood Mapping, and Flood Mitigation projects is set to close on January 24, 2020.

 In 2016, the Federal government announced $24.70 million would be available over 5 years to identify and address climate change related impacts on infrastructure in First Nation communities on reserve.
 There is no deadline to apply for this program; applications are reviewed on an ongoing basis.